 Construction Description and Schedule

-The conversion project is simple – a local contractor will remove the ‘head’ of the streetlight and replace it with a new LED luminaire, leaving the existing pole and street light arm untouched.
+The conversion project is simple – the SFPUC will remove the ‘head’ of the streetlight and replace it with a new LED luminaire, leaving the existing pole and street light arm untouched.
 Each luminaire replacement will require less than 30 minutes.
 There will be no construction impact on private property and there will be no cost to residents.
-The conversion of all 18,500 streetlights will require approximately 18 months.
+The conversion of all 18,500 streetlights will take about one year.

 Will my neighborhood be impacted by this project?